Al Jahili Fort: Architecture

 Similar in appearance to Mezyad Fort, Jahili Fort is one of the largest castles in the city.
 Construction on the fort began in 1891.
 It is a part of a bigger public complex which includes a public square.
 The fort is square-shaped and is 118 m long and 8 m high.
 There are embrasures and triangular balconies on the top.
 It has three round watchtowers and a rectangular watchtower on the northwestern corner.
 The round watchtowers have a diameter of 5 m and a height of 14 m, while the rectangular watchtower has a width and length of 4 and 7 m, respectively, and height of 14 m.
 The rectangular tower is considered stronger in terms of defensive capacity.
 Outside the walls of the fort is a historic mosque.

 Replica

-A smaller replica of some elements of the fort exists next to Sheikh Zayed Bridge over the Swat River in the Swat Valley of Pakistan.
+A smaller replica of some elements of the fort exists next to Sheikh Zayed bin Sultan Al Nahyan Bridge over the Swat River in the Swat Valley of Pakistan.
 The replica and the bridge were inaugurated in April 2013.